directvt/vtm/doc/architecture.md

 Desktop Session Monitor    |          |         | auto
 Redirected Input Processor |          |         |

 The internal operating mode is determined by the command line options used.
-By default, the `Desktop Client` console is used and is running in `Detached Window` mode.
+By default, the `Desktop Client` console is used and it is running in `Detached Window` mode.
 In the `Detached Window` operating mode the interprocess communication mode is autodetected at startup.
 In other operating modes, only the `Command line` mode is used and only if the platform TTY is available.

 ## Internal operating modes